nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 This fetches all flags on `re` and prints them to the console with far fewer lines of code than the `toString()` technique can.
 Using `source` and `flags` together allows you to extract the pieces of the regular expression that you need without parsing the regular expression string directly.

-All of the changes to strings and regular expressions that this chapter has covered so far are definitely powerful, but ECMAScript 6 improves your power over strings in a much bigger way.
-It brings a new type of literal to the table that makes strings more flexible.
+The changes to strings and regular expressions that this chapter has covered so far are definitely powerful, but ECMAScript 6 improves your power over strings in a much bigger way.
+It brings a type of literal to the table that makes strings more flexible.

 ## Template Literals

-JavaScript's strings have always been fairly limited when compared to those in other languages.
-Since JavaScript's inception, strings have lacked the methods covered so far in this chapter and string concatenation is as simple as possible. *Template literals* add new syntax for creating domain-specific languages (DSLs) for working with content in a way that is safer than the solutions we have today.
-DSLs are languages designed for a specific, narrow purpose (as opposed to JavaScript, which is a general-purpose language) and the ability to create DSLs inside of JavaScript was desired to deal with some of the more complex problems facing JavaScript developers.
+JavaScript's strings have always had limited functionality compared to strings in other languages.
+For instance, until ECMAScript 6, strings lacked the methods covered so far in this chapter, and string concatenation is as simple as possible.
+To allow developers to solve more complex problems, ECMAScript 6's *template literals* provide syntax for creating domain-specific languages (DSLs) for working with content in a safer way than the solutions available in ECMAScript 5 and earlier.
+(A DSL is a programming language designed for a specific, narrow purpose, as opposed to general-purpose languages like JavaScript.)
 The ECMAScript wiki offers the following description on the [template literal strawman](http://wiki.ecmascript.org/doku.php?id=harmony:quasis):

 > This scheme extends ECMAScript syntax with syntactic sugar to allow libraries to provide DSLs that easily produce, query, and manipulate content from other languages that are immune or resistant to injection attacks such as XSS, SQL Injection, etc.